DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 > Note: The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the docker-username to `cp` to use an entitlement key as docker-password.

-Take a note of the secret name so that you can set it for the `image.pullSecrets` parameter when you run a helm install of your containers.
-The `image.repository` parameter will later be set to `cp.icr.io/cp/cp4a/odm`.
+The my-odm-docker-registry secret name is already used for the `image.pullSecrets` parameter when you run a helm install of your containers.
+The `image.repository` parameter is also set by default to `cp.icr.io/cp/cp4a/odm`.

 #### c.
 Add the public IBM Helm charts repository: